yasernoorollahi/search-ui/README.md

 ## search ui with image and tailwindcss
 ## elasticsearch search ui with image and tailwindcss
-In this repository you can customize your css with Tailwind css **[Tailwind CSS](https://tailwindcss.com)**
+In this repository you can customize your css with Tailwind css

+## you can see the details in example/elasticsearch

+**[Tailwind CSS](https://tailwindcss.com)**

 ## Contents